-If you need Webster, TX swimming pool resurfacing there is no better company to trust than JR Pool Plastering & Texas Gunite Ltd. We have over forty years of experience with resurfacing pools.
+If you need Webster, TX swimming pool resurfacing there is no better company to trust than JR Pool Plastering & Texas Gunite Ltd. We have over forty years of experience in swimming pool resurfacing.
 Since 1982, Houstonians have been relying on us to create a beautiful backyard space.
 We can assure you that we will do a fantastic job and finish in a timely manner.

-We are a family-owned and operated business, so we know how important spending time with family is.
+We are a family-owned and operated business, so we know spending time with family is important.
 Why not make your family time in your newly renovated backyard pool space?
 If you look at your pool area and wince at it, maybe it is time for an upgrade.
-Give us a call, and we can handle your Webster, TX swimming pool resurfacing.
+Give us a call, and we can handle resurfacing your Webster, TX swimming pool.

 Webster, TX Swimming Pool Resurfacing